paulinamoskwa/Hello-Docker-Dev/README.md

 Docker Compose is a very powerful tool.
 We can involve different images in different ways.

-For example, suppose we want to launch our own application, and we want to lean on Redis.
-It is possible to simply change the YAML in the following way:
+For example, suppose we want to launch our own application, and we want to lean on Redis.<br>It is possible to simply change the YAML in the following way:
 ```yaml
 services:
   hello_docker_dev_image: